jchrom/trelloR/README.md

 Trello limits the number of results of a single request to 1000 (which corresponds to 1000 rows in the resulting `data.frame`).
 This may not be sufficient when requesting larger amounts of data, e.g. all the actions related to a board ID.

 To get more than 1000 results, you need to break down your request into several separate requests, each retrieving no more than 1000 results.
 This is called "paging", and `trellor` will do that for you without a hassle.
 To use paging, set `paging = TRUE`.
 This will make `trellor` retrieve **all** the results for given request, i.e. as many pages as needed.
-IT will then return a `data.frame` with the combined results.
+It will then return a `data.frame` with combined results.

 ```{r, eval=FALSE, include=TRUE}
 my_boards  = get_my_boards(my_token)